 In Tofino, enjoy a coastal bear watching tour which explores the fjord inlets of Clayoquot Sound.
 While the bears forage in the intertidal zone, you can unobtrusively observe and photograph their behaviour.
 The rest of the day is free to relax and explore Tofino and the surrounding area.
 There are many hiking trails in the Pacific Rim National Park; or you can take a stroll along one of the many beaches, or wander around Tofino's collection of eclectic shops.

-The morning is free to enjoy at your leisure in Tofino, before transferring to Tofino airport In the early afternoon and dropping off your hire car before a flight to Vancouver and onward overnight connection back to London.
+The morning is free to enjoy at your leisure in Tofino, before transferring to Tofino airport for a flight to Vancouver and onward overnight connection back to London.